Samuel Little: Confirmed

-Las Vegas, Nevada (1993): Little confessed to strangling a thin, black female around 40 years old in 1993.
-She was about 5'5 and weighed 110-120 pounds.
-Little recalled she may have worn a wig over short hair.
-After killing her in a hotel room, he drove her body to the outskirts of Las Vegas and rolled her body down a steep slope.
-Little sketched this victim during one of his confessions in 2019.

-Los Angeles, California (1996): Little confessed to strangling a thin, white female in 1996.
-She was about 5' and weighed 110 pounds.
-After killing her in the bathroom of a vacant house, he undressed her below the waist and unsuccessfully attempted to perform postmortem anal sex before sitting her body up in the bathtub and leaving.

-Los Angeles, California (1984): Little confessed to strangling a short, thick, black female in 1984.
-After killing her, he had sex with her body on a service road off of the I-10 before dragging her halfway up a hill and leaving her there.
+Confessed

 Personal life and death

-Little had a long-term girlfriend, Orelia “Jean” Dorsey, since deceased, who supported them both through shoplifting for years.
+Little had a long-term girlfriend, Orelia Dorsey, since deceased, who supported them both through shoplifting for years.
 On May 28, 1971, he was arrested in Cleveland with his girlfriend at the time, Lucy Madero, and they were charged with robbery of a gas station.
-While in jail Madero confided in her cellmate, Dorsey, that she would be testifying against Little in the subsequent robbery case.
-In 1972, when the case went to trial, Madero did in fact testify against Little, but his defense team was able to plan for it with help from information passed on by Dorsey.
+While in jail, Madero confided in her cellmate, Dorsey, that she would be testifying against Little in the subsequent robbery case.
+In 1972, when the case went to trial, Madero testified against Little, but his defense team was able to plan for it with help from information passed on by Dorsey.
 Little was eventually found not guilty.
-Dorsey and Little were together until she died of natural causes, a brain haemorrhage, in Los Angeles in 1988.
-She was 27 years older than Little.
+Dorsey and Little were together until she died of natural causes (brain hemorrhage) in Los Angeles in 1988.
 Little died on December 30, 2020, in a Los Angeles County area hospital.
 Although California Department of Corrections and Rehabilitation sources indicate no cause of death, Little suffered from diabetes, heart problems, and other health conditions.

 Media

-Confronting a Serial Killer is an American documentary television miniseries, directed and produced by Joe Berlinger, showing Jillian Lauren investigating Little.
-Consisting of five episodes, it premiered on April 18, 2021, on Starz.
+Jillian Lauren investigated Little and interviewed him at length in prison.
+Lauren initially had begun writing a mystery novel, and while interviewing detective Mitzi Roberts of the Los Angeles Police Department she told Lauren: "Well, I’m proud of them all, but I did catch this serial killer Sam Little once.
+That was pretty cool."
+After that, Lauren switched from writing crime fiction to writing a non-fiction book about Little, and in the course of her preparation, spent more than 40 hours interviewing him.
+During the interviews, he confessed to multiple murders and sent her drawings of his victims.
+In December 2018, Lauren wrote about her experience interviewing Little for The Cut.

+Joe Berlinger read the article and thought it would be interesting for a feature-length film or documentary series and met with Lauren.
+The five-part television miniseries Confronting a Serial Killer, directed and produced by Berlinger, presents her investigation and premiered on April 18, 2021, on Starz.
+In 2023, Lauren's book Behold the Monster: Confronting America's Most Prolific Serial Killer and Uncovering the Women Society Forgot was published by Sourcebooks.